 Risks flowing south

 We anticipate that water issues including hydropower dynamics between India and China will deepen regional geopolitical tensions over the coming years.
 The Indian government has criticised China’s future plans to build the ‘Medog Super dam’ as it says this will create potential risks for both flash floods and water scarcity in its northwest.
-It has in turn announced plans for a dam on the Brahmaputra river to ‘mitigate the adverse impacts of the Chinese dam projects’ and control its water flows.
+It has in turn announced plans for a dam on the Brahmaputra River to ‘mitigate the adverse impacts of the Chinese dam projects’ and control its water flows.
 These and similar future projects are likely to continue to erode mutual trust between Beijing and Delhi.

-The resulting regional race to build dams means that there is potential for Medog county in China and the Upper Siang District in India to become a hotspot for future border disputes, militarisation and skirmishes between India and China.
+The resulting regional race to build dams means that there is potential for Medog County in China and the Upper Siang District in India to become a hotspot for future border disputes, militarisation and skirmishes between India and China.
 The ripple effect of water disputes related to dams will probably also spread to water-intensive economies like Bangladesh and particularly Pakistan.
 India is a source of key rivers to both of these countries, which would probably in turn blame Delhi for worsening climatic and water issues, for example in Kashmir.

-We assess that water disputes are unlikely to lead to sustained military confrontation between India and China over disputed border areas even in the long term.
-But with competition over the control of water likely to intensify beyond this timeline, the chance of a full normalisation of ties between the two countries or a resolution to contested borders appear remote.
+We assess that water disputes are unlikely to lead to a sustained military confrontation between India and China over disputed border areas even in the long term.
+But with competition over the control of water likely to intensify beyond this timeline, the chance of a full normalisation of ties between the two countries or a resolution to contested borders appears remote.
 On the contrary, some of the scenarios that our source suggested might emerge should India perceive China to be ‘weaponising’ its hydropower advantages include: